Culture of the Church of Jesus Christ of Latter-day Saints: Missionaries

-Certain prayers associated with ordinances of the LDS Church are defined and must be delivered verbatim, while others must follow a certain pattern.
-For example, the prayers to bless the sacrament are set prayers which are delivered using the same language each week.
-If the person offering the prayer accidentally deviates from the form, he is instructed to repeat the prayer until it is correct.
-Likewise, the prayer for baptism must be given verbatim prior to immersion.
-Other ordinances merely have a set pattern: for example, in a confirmation prayer, the priesthood holder is to address the individual being confirmed by their full name, state the priesthood authority by which the ordinance is performed, confirm that person as a member of the church, and bestow the Holy Ghost with the words "receive the Holy Ghost."
-This is usually followed by an extemporaneous personal blessing as directed by the Spirit.

 Preparedness

 The LDS Church encourages every member to be prepared for all types of disasters, including economic difficulties.
 Members are encouraged to plant gardens, store at least three months' supply of food and water, and to maintain a "72-hour Kit" (or "3-Day Pack") containing necessary supplies to immediately sustain oneself in the event of a natural disaster.
 The church is equipped with necessities which are available for rapid distribution, but members are expected to see to their own immediate needs, as well as assisting their neighbors and communities.
 The church's response to emergencies or disasters is directed through the bishop's storehouse, and is not limited to assisting church members.

-The church also supports programs to help members become amateur radio operators, to provide communications between church facilities during disasters.
-HF amateur radio equipment enables logistics needs to be met worldwide, while VHF operations link local leaders.
-In areas with high expectation of needing such services (such as quake-prone southern California), license classes and exams are periodically held in local meetinghouses, and open to all, regardless of age or religion.

 Cuisine

 Popular food items in the culture, particularly within the Mormon Corridor, include funeral potatoes, jello salad, Apple Beer, frogeye salad, "scones" (actually a deep-fried dough bearing little resemblance to a traditional scone), and varieties of fry sauce.